aamine93/Buisiness_Challenge_Expedia/README.md

-# Business Challenge: Expedia
+# Business Challenge: Expedia Analysis

 ## Overview
-This repository contains data analysis and sentiment evaluation for Expedia and its competitors.
+This project analyzes customer feedback and review scores for Expedia and its competitors (Airbnb and VRBO).
+Key insights include sentiment analysis, trust-related issues, and the impact of cancellation policies.

 ## Files
 - `EXPEDIA.ipynb`: Main Jupyter Notebook for analysis.
+- `neutral_posts_review.csv`: Contains posts classified as neutral for review.
+- `AIRBNB_CSV.csv`: Airbnb data for analysis.
+- `VRBO_CSV.csv`: VRBO data for analysis.
-- `AIRBNB_CSV.csv`, `VRBO_CSV.csv`, `EXPEDIA_CSV.csv`: Input data files.
+- `EXPEDIA_CSV.csv`: Expedia data for analysis.